JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/customrules2.png" %}

 `RuleAllowCorporateIPs` rule is set to _allow_ traffic from known Corporate IP ranges.
+This includes known IP addresses of your service provider companies who are using the application.
 This means that no matter what, internal users can connect to the application from the Office network or if they use VPN and it's configured this scenario in mind.